SachinKotnala/newscorp-code-challenge/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `json-server --watch mockData.json --port 3030`

+React utilizes the 3000 port, which json-server uses to run the server, thus we used — port 3030 to modify the port. we open http://localhost:3030/results on our browser, we can see our data.

 ### `npm test`